NFL DFS picks, Broncos vs. Commanders: Daily Fantasy lineups for 'Sunday Night Football'

 One of McClure's top NFL DFS picks for 'Sunday Night Football' is Broncos quarterback Bo Nix.
 Nix is not a quarterback known for putting up Fantasy numbers, but he is coming off a 295-yard day against the Chiefs in his last game.
 The Commanders, meanwhile, have given up the third most Fantasy points to opposing quarterbacks this season, making this an ideal spot for Nix to return value.
 See who else to roster at SportsLine.

 McClure is also building his 'Sunday Night Football' NFL DFS strategy around Washington receiver Terry McLaurin.
 He does not have an injury designation, clearing the way for him to play for the first time since Oct.
 27. He's a veteran presence that backup quarterback Marcus Mariota can depend on.
 With the Commanders listed as underdogs, there's a great chance they'll need to throw late, giving McLaurin plenty of opportunities to pile up production.
+McLaurin had 54 yards and a touchdown in the last game he played, and he also had the same stat line of 54 yards and a score when he last played the Broncos.
 See more NFL DFS picks at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets at FanDuel if your $5 bet wins.